yonureker/Bart-X/README.md

 The combination of Redux + React Navigation makes things very easy.
 Rather than passing params around with `() => props.navigation.navigate('MyScreen', params: {})`, using useSelector hook is a great way to pull whatever is needed from state.

-User location, station locations and real time departures are placed in redux store.
+User location, station locations and real time departures are placed in Redux store.

 ```javascript
 import { combineReducers } from "redux";